akrzemi1/__sandbox__/string_view_ctor.md

 Currently `string_view`'s converting constructor from `const char *` has a precondition (narrow contract): invoking it with a null pointer is undefined behavior.
 Paper P0903R1 proposes to widen the contract so that passing a null pointer is equivalent to calling the default constructor instead.
+The declared motivation for the change is to be able to migrate `const char*` interfaces to `std::string_view`.
 That proposal triggered a long discussion in the reflector.
 In this paper we provide the summary of the discussion.
 In particular, we describe the following:

 1. What is the purpose of `string_view`.